Rutherford, California

 Rutherford is a census-designated place (CDP) in Napa County, California, United States.
 The population was 115 at the 2020 census.

 Rutherford is located in the Rutherford AVA (American Viticultural Area) which is located in the larger Napa Valley AVA.
 The Robert Mondavi Winery is located between Rutherford and neighboring Oakville (though its corporate headquarters are in nearby St. Helena).
 Other notable wineries in the Rutherford area include Beaulieu Vineyard, Grgich Hills Estate, St. Supéry Estate Vineyards & Winery, and Inglenook.
 The Auberge du Soleil restaurant and resort is located in Rutherford.

 Rutherford's zip code is 94573.
 It is inside area code 707.

 History

 Rutherford is located within the 11887 acre Mexican land grant Rancho Caymus deeded to the early Napa Valley settler George C. Yount from General Mariano Guadalupe Vallejo in 1838 as payment for a variety of services.
 Yount gave a 1040 acre portion of the grant to his granddaughter Elizabeth and her husband Thomas Rutherford in 1864 as a wedding present.
 The Rutherfords planted vineyards and made wine in the late 1800s.

 In August 2020, the Hennessey Fire was started by a lightning strike in the Vaca Mountains in the Rutherford area, resulting in widespread evacuations and the burning of over 315,611 acre.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 1.7 square miles (4.4 km^{2}), 99.76% of it land, and 0.24% water.
+According to the United States Census Bureau, the CDP covers an area of 1.7 square miles (4.4 km^{2}), of which 99.76% is land and 0.24% is water.